Heavy metals and fluoride

 Mercury

 Mercury is a rare earth element and is the only metal that is liquid at room temperature.
 Inorganic mercury is transformed into organic mercury compounds by aquatic microorganisms and accumulates in the food chain.
 Methylmercury is the most serious in terms of toxicity.
 The most important source of exposure for the general population is the diet, in particular the consumption of fish and other marine organisms.
 Predatory fish such as tuna fish have the highest amounts of mercury.
 Acute poisoning with inorganic mercury compounds causes damage to the kidneys and gastrointestinal tracts and there have been examples of acute poisoning of a general population in Japan after inorganic mercury was discharged into an estuary and the fish became contaminated, and in Iraq where grain was contaminated by methylmercury and this le to bread contamination.
 Symptoms of mercury poisoning includes effects on the cardiovascular system, kidney toxicity and effects on the nervous system.
 Effects on the foetus and newborn can be extensive.
-There have been recommendations to limit the intake of some fish during pregnancy for many years and this is discussed further by following the link above.

 Nickel